What is happening in occupied East Jerusalem’s Sheikh Jarrah?

 In 1956, 28 Palestinian refugee families displaced from their homes in the coastal cities of Yafa and Haifa eight years prior eventually settled into the Karm al-Jaouni area in Sheikh Jarrah.

-The West Bank, including East Jerusalem, at the time was under the mandate of Jordan, which struck an agreement with the UN agency for refugees (UNRWA ) to build housing units for these families.
+The West Bank, including East Jerusalem, at the time was under the mandate of Jordan, which struck an agreement with the UN agency for refugees (UNRWA) to build housing units for these families.
 The deal stipulated the families were to renounce their refugee status in return for land deeds signed in their names after three years of living in the area.

 However, that did not take place and in 1967 Jordan lost its mandate as East Jerusalem was occupied by Israel.